derangga/flutter-arch-component/README.md

 - [Flutter BLoC](https://pub.dev/packages/flutter_bloc)

 # Test
-Before you running the unit test there is some prerequirement for SqlLite :
+Before you running the unit test there is some prerequirement for SqlLite, read this [docs](https://pub.dev/documentation/dart_sqlite3/latest/)

 - For Linux, you should make sure, sqlite dev lib installed on your system.
 For example, there are packages for ubuntu.
 ```